-If you intend to install a structure on, under or over a City street or sidewalk, you must petition (apply) for a revocable consent from the City.
-This page gives an overview of the revocable consent review process.
-DOT grants revocable consents only for certain types of improvements.
+If you intend to install a structure on, under, or over a City street or sidewalk, you must petition for a revocable consent from NYC DOT.

-The revocable consent approval process, including any necessary Public Design Commission or Landmarks Preservation Commission review of above-ground structures, generally takes between four and six months.
-The process is formally described in the Rules Relating to Revocable Consents (pdf).
-You may schedule an appointment with DOT to discuss the details of your petition.
-Please call 212-839-6550.
+The revocable consent approval process, including any necessary Public Design Commission or Landmarks Preservation Commission review, of above-ground structures generally takes one year.
+The review process is formally described in Chapter 7 of Title 34 of the Rules of the City of New York.

 What is a Revocable Consent?

 A revocable consent is the grant of a right to an individual or organization to construct and maintain certain structures on, over, or under the inalienable property (streets and sidewalks) of the City.
 Generally, revocable consents are granted for a term of 10 years, at the end of which time they may be renewed.
 As the name implies, the City retains the right to revoke a revocable consent at any time.

 Revocable consents are generally for the sole use and benefit of the applicant, who in most cases is required to own or lease the property that is benefited by the structure.
 A revocable consent cannot be issued for the purpose of generating revenue.
 The revocable consent cannot be sublet, assigned, or transferred without the prior written approval of NYC DOT.